2014 Southeast Europe floods: Hydrology

 In the drainage basin of the Bosna river in Bosnia and Herzegovina, the rains in some places were exceeding the return period of 5,000 years (Vidmar A., et al., "The Bosna River floods in May 2014", Journal on Flood Risk, p.
 1–25).
 At the same time, during the massive overspill in the basin, the return period of the maximal discharge (4,121 m3/s, 15 May 2014) was only 152 years and of the wave volume (1,463,000,000 m3) was 189 years.
 After the reconstruction of the flood in the controlled environment, it was concluded that the discharge of the Bosna at Doboj would be 5,000 m3/s on 16 May 2014.
 A discharge of the Sava, right after the mouth of the Bosna, at the Šamac bridge, was 6,000 m3/s on 17 May (Abdulaj R., et al., Velike vode donjeg toka rijeke Save tijekom svibnja 2014, Hrvatska vodoprivreda, 207, 14–16, 2014).
 Downstream, in Sremska Mitrovica in Serbia, the discharge of the Sava was 6,420 m3/s (Hidrološki godišnjak RHMZ Srbije za 2014).

 If the entire flood control system in all three countries functioned, and that there were no overspills and floods, a hydrological coincidence of joining the highest Sava and Kolubara water levels would occur.
 That means that in Belgrade, downstream from the mouth of Kolubara into the Sava, the Sava would bring almost 9,000 m3/s.
-The riparian zone along the Sava in Belgrade, called Savski Nasip and enhanced with the embankments, is deigned for receiving 6,500 m3/s, so the city would probably suffer a major damage.
+The riparian zone along the Sava in Belgrade, called Savski Nasip and enhanced with the embankments, is designed for receiving 6,500 m3/s, so the city would probably suffer a major damage.
 Additionally, due to the illegal construction of the houses in the Savski Nasip area, the riparian zone is being destroyed and its volume is reduced.